-The Citizens Economic Council is the RSA’s attempt to address this democratic deficit through an independent public engagement process bringing together a randomly selected and demographically diverse group of citizens to embark on a journey of deliberation and dialogue on the economy and economic policy.
+The Citizens' Economic Council was the RSA’s attempt to address this democratic deficit through an independent public engagement process which brought together a randomly selected and demographically diverse group of citizens to embark on a journey of deliberation and dialogue on the economy and economic policy.

-Drawing from the best contemporary thinking the council will explore:
+Drawing from the best contemporary thinking the council explored: